 ‘Aside from my love of the accent, I think Liverpool is one of the friendliest cities in the UK.
-Everyone always seems to be happy.
-I dunno if it’s the water, or what, but they’re a right cheery bunch…’
+It’s also packed with culture and history.
+These are the best free attractions in Liverpool…’

-As my husband’s originally from Merseyside (I’m reliably informed all the best people are…), I’ve been lucky enough to be able to spend a lot of time in Liverpool.
-There are so many things to see and do there and it’s also a great place to visit if you’re on a budget.
-These are my favourite free sights across the city:
+As LT’s from Merseyside (I’m reliably informed all the best people are…), I’ve been lucky enough to spend time in Liverpool.
+There are so many things to see and do, and it’s a great place to visit on a budget.
+These are my favourite free attractions in Liverpool:

 Museum of Liverpool

-Sitting on the waterfront near Albert Dock, and first opening its doors in 2011, this gargantuan museum tells the history of the Liverpool in the way that only Liverpool can.
+Sitting on the waterfront near Albert Dock, this gargantuan museum tells the history of the Liverpool in a way that only Liverpool can.
 It contains more than 6,000 objects and has spaces dedicated to the accomplishments of the people, the incredible musical legacy it’s created, and it’s rather impressive footballing achievements.

 It’s also a really impressive building where I’ve spent many a happy hour wandering aimlessly, listening to the locals chatting.